How are skin tests done?

 - Gloves or condoms (latex)

 A patch containing the suspected allergens is put on your back and left on for one full day.
 If there is no reaction after it is taken off, your skin is checked again after another 24 hours, and sometimes again three days after removing the patch.
-If you have a contact allergy, your skin will react in the same way it does when it is inflamed (contact dermatitis).
-The skin becomes swollen, turns red and starts to itch, and small blisters may form.
+If you have a contact allergy, your skin will react in a similar way to when it's inflamed (contact dermatitis): It will become swollen and itchy.
+Light-colored skin usually turns red as well.
+This is less common and less noticeable in dark skin.
+Dark skin is more likely to become thicker and rougher in the affected area.
+Small bumps and dark spots may develop too.